 How to consider the impacts of climate change will be a key question moving forward on endangered species listing decisions.
 Trump has consistently questioned the science behind climate change, and, as mentioned earlier, a climate skeptic is leading Trump’s transition effort.

 If the federal government no longer considers climate change to be reality, it could force federal agencies to ignore its potential impacts when deciding whether to list certain species or approve projects.
-The National Marine Fisheries Service, for instance, listed the bearded seal after determining that melting sea ice would shrink its habitat, a conclusion by the 9th Circuit Court of Appeals.
-And, the Obama administration recently issued laying out how agencies should consider climate change in National Environmental Policy Act reviews.
+The National Marine Fisheries Service, for instance, listed the bearded seal after determining that melting sea ice would shrink its habitat, a conclusion upheld by the 9th Circuit Court of Appeals.
+And, the Obama administration recently issued guidance laying out how agencies should consider climate change in National Environmental Policy Act reviews.

 7. EPA could ease up on pesticide restrictions